 XLS and XLSX files are Microsoft Excel software products, which are in the form of a spreadsheet.
 The main use of .xls and .xlsx is data administration, particularly organizing and visualization of data.
 Similar to Microsoft Word, the .xlsx is the updated version of the Excel file formats.
 The .xls is more accessible across the entire spectrum of users, whereas .xlsx is restricted to updated systems past the inception of .xlsx.
 There are conversion capabilities, which could be prudent considering the way each format is stored.

 The PDF document file is a Portable Document Format by Adobe that has become the most prevalent file format used on the web today. .pdf is optimal for printing documents onto paper because it upholds the original intended layout of the file.
 A .pdf would be a superior option over .doc and .docx when a user needs a more diverse selection of visual representations within a document.
 Most browsers as well as other programs can be used to open .pdf.
 Choose .pdf for files intended for mass sharing, especially for documents intended to stay unedited once delivered and shared, as .pdf are shielded from unwanted editing.

 Document File Types – .html

-HTML is Hypertext Markup Language, capable of display in web browsers. .html is a more complex file than others, as it’s a webpage encrypted with hypertext.
+HTML is Hypertext Markup Language, capable of display in web browsers.
+The HTML document file is more complex than others as it’s a webpage encrypted with hypertext.
 The makeup of the .html is not visible for website visitors unless directly searched for by the user.
 Word processing files can be saved into .html format with capability of use via web browsers if necessary.

 Understand which document file types best complement your workload so all parties involved in the transferring of the file can access it and edit it if necessary.
 All of these document file types are supported in Canto digital asset management.